samullen/samullen.github.io/_posts/articles/2017-01-20-reduce-form-boilerplate-with-rails-formbuilder.md

-+++
+---
-tags = ["forms","rails"]
+tags: ["forms","rails"]
-author = "Samuel Mullen"
+author: "Samuel Mullen"
-title = "Reduce Form Boilerplate with Rails' FormBuilder" description = "Different frameworks impose different styles on forms, but they all end up requiring more boilerplate.
+title: "Reduce Form Boilerplate with Rails' FormBuilder"
+description: "Different frameworks impose different styles on forms, but they all end up requiring more boilerplate.
 You can either accept the pain boilerpating brings with it, or work around it.
-Creating your own FormBuilder is a simple way to do just that." date = "2017-01-20T20:03:51-06:00"
+Creating your own FormBuilder is a simple way to do just that."
-+++
+date: "2017-01-20T20:03:51-06:00"
+---

 Larry Wall famously wrote, "The three chief virtues of a programmer are: Laziness, Impatience[,] and Hubris."
 (Editor: added Oxford comma.
 Come at me, bro.)
 These three traits are the reason you hate writing the same blocks of HTML over and over again, and the reason for your frustrations with HTML frameworks like [Bootstrap](http://getbootstrap.com).
 Because this is a lot of typing just to display a simple form field: